dilshath08/CapstoneProject/README.md

 ## Statement of contributions:

-I, Dilshath Shaik, hworked on the core development of this project.
+I, Dilshath Shaik, worked on the core development of this project.
 The insightful guidance provided by my professor, Jeongkyu Lee, was instrumental in refining the project's direction and focus.
 Additionally, the consistent support and specialized assistance from my teaching assistant, Ting Tang, were critical in overcoming the technical challenges encountered along the way.
 Each of these roles played a fundamental part in the project's progression towards its current state of accomplishment.

 ## Conclusion: